Skip to main content

 National Priorities: Each year FEMA provides states with areas of priority that should be a focus on for the upcoming grant year.
 For the current grant year of FY24, FEMA has designated the following program areas, as National Priorities, with a funding requirement of thirty (30) percent of all funds must be awarded to the following areas.

 1. Enhancing the protection of soft targets/crowded places.
-3% minimum spending requirement.
+No minimum spending requirement.

 Grant Funding Cycle: